 You have to enter your extensions and trunks here, if you did not enter them, the PBXDom can’t identify them correctly, and you can’t see anything on your dashboard.
 For finding your extensions and trunks list, you can use the GUI web console, or you can use the following command in your Asterisk server:

 2-Enter the following command:

-Finally, to send settings to your collector click on “send settings to the collector software button.”
+Finally, to send settings to your collector, click on the “send settings to the collector software button.”

 After the settings are successfully sent to your collector, you should see the following message, and you can click on the Next button.

-On Windows, you can find information about how to configure your Asterisk server accepting connection from the collector server.
+On Windows, you can find information about configuring your Asterisk server accepting a connection from the collector server.